 Dates: 9-11 October 2019

 Organizing Institution: University of Malta

-Organizing Committee: Raphael Vella ( Malta) ; Charmaine Zammit ( Malta) ; Angela Saldanha ( PT); Maja Maksimovic ( Serbia) and Hester Elzermann ( Holland) ; Teresa- Torres de Eca (PT); Celia Ferreira ( PT)
+Organizing Committee: Raphael Vella ( Malta) ; Charmaine Zammit ( Malta) ; Angela Saldanha ( PT); Maja Maksimovic ( Serbia); Hester Elzermann ( The Netherlands); Teresa- Torres de Eca (PT); Celia Ferreira ( PT) ; John Johnston (The Netherlands).